Salvoxia/docker-sogo/README.md

   salvoxia/sogo:latest
 ```

+Also take a look at the [docker-compose example](examples/docker/README.md).

 ## Upgrading and Maintenance

 Most of the time, no special action must be performed for upgrading SOGo.
 Read